 While this may not necessarily be a bad thing (even though Cardano slammed Boxmining for tweeting a video of it), it is worth wondering what this means for a cryptocurrency such as Polkadot which punishes inactive DOT holders with insanely high inflation.

 The final issue Polkadot faces involves interoperability.
 While the project is marketed as being extremely interoperable, in the reality this is only true regarding other blockchains built using Substrate.
 Any “external” blockchains such as Bitcoin or Ethereum will require a bridge to connect to the Polkadot Relay Chain.
-Thankfully, bridge protocols for Polkadot such as ChainX are seeing a surprising amount of growth, and there are numerous mid-cap and even large-cap cryptocurrencies built on Substrate.
+Thankfully, bridge protocols for Polkadot such as ChainX or Clover are seeing a surprising amount of growth, and there are numerous mid-cap and even large-cap cryptocurrencies built on Substrate.

 Even with these concerns, it would take some Olympic level mental gymnastics to justify being bearish on Polkadot.
 The project is just too damn good, and it is only just getting started.
 The potential for growth of the network as well as the valuation of the DOT token are both angled to the moon and may just achieve enough adoption and investment to make it to Mars (perhaps even literally, someday!).